High Asset Divorce, High-Conflict Custody Litigation, Complex Divorce

 Seattle, WA · J.D.
 Cum Laude - 1999

 Laurel is a member of the Oregon State, Multnomah County, and Washington State Bar associations and of the Association of Family and Conciliation Courts.
 She has been trained by the National Council of Juvenile and Family Court Judges in the multi-disciplinary approach to Family Law.
-As a leader in complex business litigation in family law, Laurel has regularly presented for the Oregon Law Institute as faculty.
+As a leader in complex business litigation in family law, Laurel has regularly presented for the Oregon Law Institute as faculty, most recently in 2013 when she gave a presentation on “Divorce and the role of the Business Lawyer.”
 Laurel has also been certified in the Effective Representation of Children by Child Centered Solutions.

 Since 2003, Laurel has been a member of the Portland Business Alliance, and is part of the Leadership Portland Class of ’04.
-Through this project, she had the opportunity to be a “principal for a day” at an elementary school.
+Through this project, she had the opportunity to be a “principal for a day” at Laurelhurst Elementary school.

 Laurel serves on the board of Child Centered Solutions, a non-profit organization, which utilizes community outreach and education to help parents and professionals identify and appropriately address the needs of children during high-conflict family disputes.
-Laurel volunteers her time with Legal Aid Services of Oregon as a Pro Se Assistance Project Attorney, providing free legal support and services to low income individuals, and as a participant in the 2011 Pro Bono Challenge, Laurel provided pro bono legal services to the poor.
+Annually since 2003, Laurel has volunteered her time with Legal Aid Services of Oregon as a Pro Se Assistance Project Attorney, providing free legal support and services to low income individuals, and as a regular participant in the Multnomah Bar’s Pro Bono Challenge, Laurel provides free legal representation to many low income families and children.
 Laurel has been honored by the Multnomah Bar, Legal Aid Services of Oregon, and the Oregon Law Center for her pro bono work.
 Laurel acted as a Presiding Judge for the 2005-06 Classroom Law Project High School Regional Mock Trial Competition in Washington County, and has also assisted the Riverdale Mock Trial team.
-She has organized the firm’s annual Dress for Success drive every year since 2003.
-Laurel is a strong supporter of the Lincoln High School Football team and the Portland State University Women’s Basketball team.
+Laurel presented an innovated talk at the Ainsworth school’s career day in 2014, using Goldilocks and the Three Bears to show how courts make decisions and what it means to be a lawyer.
+Laurel supports Dress for Success in their mission to provide clothes to low income women in order to foster every woman’s ability to be self-sufficient and successful in her career.
+Laurel is also a strong supporter of the Lincoln High School Football team and the Portland State University Women’s Basketball team.

 - 2014 · Top 50 Oregon Lawyers, Super Lawyers